Plaid Component

 Configuring the Field Group Component

-In this Field Group, you'll store all components related to extracting the Plaid data.
+Configure a Field Group component to store all components related to extracting the Plaid data.

 1. | Drag and drop a Field Group component onto your canvas, placing it below the plaidAccounts Plaid component. |